 Ethnography is the descriptive study of people and their culture.
 The ethnographic model is one of the major types of qualitative research methods used in social sciences, especially in anthropology.
 This method of research aims to study individuals in their own habitat through the usage of methods like observations, interviews etc. This method is useful for studying both remote cultures as well as smaller communities within any particular region.
-A detailed ethnographic research may require the researcher to spend a long time doing fieldwork in the particular area of study, often extending to several months or even years.
+Detailed ethnographic research may require the researcher to spend a long time doing fieldwork in the particular area of study, often extending to several months or even years.

 Oral history is a type of qualitative research method which involves the collection of oral testimonies from people about their own lived experiences.
 This research method is extensively used in the field of history, to put forward alternative narratives (as opposed to the official sources) of a particular event or incident.
-The main method of collecting oral history is taking interviews and recording the narratives in audio, video or textual versions.
+The main method of collecting oral history is taking interviews and recording the narratives in audio, video, or textual versions.
 This method is useful for future researchers too since the oral testimonies are stored in an archive to make sure that these voices are not lost.

-A case study involves a detailed examination of a particular person, event or community.
-This is one of the types of qualitative research methods used extensively in the field of social sciences, law, business and health.
+A case study involves a detailed examination of a particular person, event, or community.
+This is one of the types of qualitative research methods used extensively in the field of social sciences, law, business, and health.
 The data for the case study is obtained through diverse methods including interviews and observations.
-A case study is the most suitable method for gaining a total and in depth knowledge of a particular issue.
+A case study is the most suitable method for gaining a total and in-depth knowledge of a particular issue.

-One of the types of qualitative research methods, the phenomenological approach aims to explore the experiences of a particular phenomena in a community or a group of people.
+One of the types of qualitative research methods, the phenomenological approach aims to explore the experiences of a particular phenomenon in a community or a group of people.
 It is the study of a particular phenomenon through interviews of people who have experienced it to find out the similarities between their experiences.
 Although this approach depends majorly on interviews, other sources of data collection may also be used to supplement the findings.

 Grounded Theory Method